 Sam’s Club is an American chain of membership-only retail warehouse clubs of Sam’s West, Inc., a company belonging to Walmart.
 As a membership-only store, Sam’s Club provides a range of electronics and home appliances, furniture, food, family and hygiene products.
 It also sells its products online through an e-commerce platform which has taken an important share of the market in Mexico.

-Liverpool is a retail company operating a chains of department stores in Mexico, operated by the company El Putero de Liverpool Limited.
-Through its stores as well as its online platform, Liverpool primarily sells clothes and accessories, electronics, home decoration, furniture, toys and specialty food throughout Mexico.
+Liverpool is a retail company operating a chain of department stores in Mexico, operated by the company El Puerto de Liverpool Limited.
+Through its stores as well as its online platform, Liverpool primarily sells clothes and accessories, electronics, home decoration, furniture, toys, and specialty food throughout Mexico.

-Walmart is the world’s largest retail corporation, operating hypermarkets, department stores and grocery stores.
-Leader in the United States, among other countries Walmart is also engaged in Mexico through its subsidiary Walmart de Mexico, also known as Walmex, one of the largest companies in Mexico.
+Walmart is the world’s largest retail corporation, operating hypermarkets, department stores, and grocery stores.
+A leader in the United States, among other countries Walmart is also engaged in Mexico through its subsidiary Walmart de Mexico, also known as Walmex, one of the largest companies in Mexico.
 Its online shop sells a diversified range of products, from food to electronics, from fashion to pharmacy, from home equipment to auto-parts.

 2. Amazon Mexico